DataDog/documentation/content/en/observability_pipelines/production_deployment_overview/aggregator_architecture.md

 ### Autoscaling

 Autoscaling should be based on average CPU utilization.
-In the vast majority of workloads, Observability Pipelines Worker is CPU constrained, and CPU utilization is the strongest signal for autoscaling since it does not produce false positives.
+For the vast majority of workloads, Observability Pipelines Worker is CPU constrained.
+CPU utilization is the strongest signal for autoscaling since it does not produce false positives.
 The following settings are recommended, adjust as necessary:

 - Average CPU with a 85% utilization target.
 - A five minute stabilization period for scaling up and down.